PostHog/posthog.com/contents/blog/startup-data-stack.md

  - Explainers
 ---

-The startup data stack is the products and technology teams use to understand what they are building.
-It is data about usage and performance used to understand how they are doing and prioritize what to do next.

-The startup data stack starts small.
-[Early stage startups](/blog/early-stage-analytics) want quick insights telling them if the product is working.
-As they grow, their needs become more complicated, and what they use to fulfill these needs does too.
+The goal of the data is to help startups build a better product.
+To help them with this, startups use all sorts of tools, known as the startup data stack.

+To help you understand the startup data stack, and be better able leverage it, this post will go over:
-This post goes over what we’ve found the startup data stack looks like, and how it evolves from MVP to series B and beyond.
+- What the startup data stack looks like from MVP to series B and beyond
+- Examples of tools used and the problems they solve
+- PostHog's vision of the future for the startup data stack

 This comes from working with startups at all stages, conducting user interviews, researching the data stack landscape, and being part of the data stack ourselves.

 ## The MVP data stack